tommaisey/aeon/docs/tutorial.md

 ```

 But if you evaluate that, you'll hear a problem.
 Our original notes
-have changed too!
-This is because the `to:` operator changes _all_ the
+have aquired the same pitch as our new notes!
+This is because the
-events that pass through it.
-We need a way to separate out the events
+`to:` operator changes _all_ the events that pass through it.
+We need
-we want to change.
-Luckily, we have seen the solution before, with
+a way to separate out the events we want to change.
+Luckily, we have
-`o->`:
+seen the solution before, with `o->`:

 ```scheme
 (pattern blip